 Each of them came up with examples.
 We talked about specific ways we have served in our community, whether preparing and serving meals at a ministry that helps people in need, hosting a group of middle school students in our home for weekly small group meetings, our kids inviting friends to summer camp, and clearing ice from the front walk of an older newly-widowed woman’s home.

 Every year, I put together a slide show of our family’s year—trips we took and other picture-worthy experiences from the year.
 It’s always enjoyable to look back on all that we did.

 But I think this question—Who did you help this year?—will become part of our annual look-back from now on.
 And already it’s motivating us to more actively pursue opportunities to serve.

 It isn’t that we’re not serving.
 We are.
-My wife helps lead a women’s Bible study and serves in a ministry that works with refugees.
-I do some biblical money management teaching at our church.
+My wife helps lead a women’s Bible study and co-leads a small group for middle school girls.
+I do some biblical money management teaching at our church and serve as a deacon.
 And we financially support a number of missionaries and other ministries, in addition to our church.

 But there’s something about that question—Who did you help this year?—that’s stirring something in me.
-Maybe it’s a sense that service has felt compartmentalized—an event I participate in, but then it’s done until the next service project.
+Maybe it’s a sense that service has felt too compartmentalized—events we participate in, but then then they’re done until the next service project.
 Maybe it’s a desire to make service more of a lifestyle.
 And my hope is that if we keep the question in front of our family, it may help our kids think more outwardly on a daily basis, too.